elkarbackup/elkarbackup-docs/en/overview.md

 Elkarbackup provides easy to configure and powerful open source backup solution.
-It was developed to make the management of our backups easier, regardless of the operative system of the client machine operative system.
+It was developed to make the management of our backups easier, regardless of the operating system of the client machine.

-ElkarBackup is a free open-source software and it's based in other open source technologies:
+ElkarBackup is a free open-source software and it's based on other open source technologies:

 * [RSnapshot](http://rsnapshot.org)
 * [RSync](https://rsync.samba.org)